 DAAD Projects: Welcome

 The DAAD programme "Welcome" is funded by the Federal Ministry of Education and Research.
 Its aim is to prepare refugees who are fit to study for a degree in Germany and to integrate them in the best possible way at the university location.
 To this end, up to two student assistants work actively on counselling and caring for refugees and on developing new ideas and initiatives for "Welcome".
 Concrete projects relate to the public relations work of the university, which has been tailored to the target group in various language versions, as well as support and advice on specific questions of university access and integration into university life through language courses, encounter festivals and networking excursions.
-The current welcome project runs from 2019 to 2020 and is the responsibility of the Head of the International Office.
+The Welcome Project is the responsibility of the head of the International Office.
 Questions will be answered by the Welcome Team at the International Office.

 DAAD Projects: PROMOS